Eunice99x/saas-boiler-cli/README.md

 ## 📚 Documentation

-For detailed instructions and configuration options, visit our [documentation](https://example.com/docs).
+For detailed instructions and configuration options, visit our [documentation](https://saas-boiler-cli-web.vercel.app/docs).

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for more details.
+Please see our [contributing guidelines](CONTRIBUTING.md) for more details. (soon)

 ## 📄 License